Plant and soil sciences graduates are crucial to meeting society’s need for food,

 “Plant and soil sciences is a really hands-on program.
 The major offers

 a variety of classes that get you out in the field looking at things you’re going

 The Department of Plant and Soil Sciences is a leader in the field of precision agriculture

 with the development and implementation of the GreenSeeker and Canopeo technologies.

-Currently, wheat varieties developed by OSU total over three million acres of wheat
+Currently, wheat varieties developed by OSU total about 3.1 million acres of wheat

 and account for more than 45 percent of Oklahoma wheat acres.

 The department will give you access to a strong student network and peer support group.

 You will have the opportunity to interact with, and work alongside, faculty members